 Write Thru - Also "Write Through."
 Data is written to the cache and the logical drive at the same time.
-Safer.
+This is the most safe.

 CAPACITY COERCION

 This feature is designed for fault-tolerant logical drives (RAID 1, 1E, 5, 6, and 10).
 It is generally recommended to use physical drives of the same size in your disk arrays.
 When this is not possible, the system adjusts for the size differences by reducing or coercing the capacity of the larger drives to match the smaller ones.
 With Pegasus, you can choose to enable capacity coercion and any one of four methods.